 Consolidated reporting

-See revenue, stock levels and outstanding receivables across all branches in one report.
-Stop waiting for each branch manager to send their numbers at the end of the month.
+See revenue, stock levels and what customers owe across all branches in one report.
+You don't need to chase each branch manager for their numbers at month-end.

 Purchase orders and supplier management